 More than 40 artists have visited from Japan for the project and many local people and artists have also contributed.

-Thanks to Kokuyo Camlin for donating art material which helped us in the completion of this project.
-The artists working on the project found all the material similar to what they have been using back home in Japan.
+Thanks to Kokuyo Camlin for donating art materials which helped us in the completion of this project.
+The artists working on the project found all the materials similar to what they have been using back home in Japan.